cmorman89/nyx-engine/README.md

 ### What This Means:
 - **You Can:**
   - Use, share, and adapt NyxEngine for **non-commercial purposes**.
-  - Modify and share the code, as long as you credit the original author ([Your Name Here]).
+  - Modify and share the code, as long as you credit the original author (Charles Morman).

 - **You Cannot:**
   - Use NyxEngine for **commercial purposes** without prior written permission.